 A Price Quote, Sales Quote, or Service Quote is a legally binding agreement between a vendor and a customer to deliver products and/or services at a predefined price.
 When the quote is accepted by the customer, the quote is then normally converted to an Invoice.
 If you are looking for an easy yet professional way to create a price quote, download our free Price Quote Template below.

 One of the easiest ways to create a price quote template for your business is to first start from an appropriate invoice template.
 For example, the quote template on this page was created from our free invoice template.
 The second was created from our billing invoice template.
 The main differences between an invoice and a price quote are explained below.
 So, if you need a more specific format such as a sales quote for the sale of goods or a service quote for hourly work, you could download the Sales Invoice or Service Invoice and convert them into a quote template with just a few minor changes.

 Price Quote Templatefor Excel and Google Sheets

 This free Price Quote Template is almost exactly the same as our free invoice template, with just a few minor modifications.
-Like the invoice, this spreadsheet contains 3 separate worksheets giving you a few different styles to choose from (on separate worksheets).
+The new Excel 2007+ version gives you 2 different designs to choose from (on separate worksheets).
 The second design lets you enter unit costs and quantities.

 - Some of the labels have been changed from "invoice" to "quote".